 This course includes a study of external and internal structures of vascular plants with attention to correlating structure with function.
 Students will be required to complete an individual research project as part of the course.
 It consists of three hours of lecture and three hours of laboratory per week.
-Prerequisite(s): BIO 1304, 2203, 2314.
+Prerequisite(s): Two of the following courses (BIO 3303, BIO 3054, BIO 3543, or BIO 3703) and STAT 2103 all with a minimum grade of "C".